RSE-Sheffield/RSE-Sheffield.github.io/_posts/2024-08-11-python-virtualenvwrapper.md

 ## Activating/Deactivating Virtual Environment

-You have been dropped into the `test_env` virtual environment to exit from it use the `deactivate` command, again you can check which version of `python` is found on your `$PATH` using `which`.
+You have been dropped into the `test_env` virtual environment.
+To exit from it use the `deactivate` command, again you can check which version of `python` is found on your `$PATH` using `which`.

 ```bash